Are you just forgetful, or is it something worse?

 - Changes in mood or personality may indicate that there is a problem.
 If a loved one becomes confused easily or overly suspicious of friends and family, it may be time to contact a physician about memory concerns.

-“There really are many warning signs,” says Dr. Coda.
+“There really are many warning signs,” Dr. Coda says.
 “The problem is, many times, we attribute it to old age or don’t want to admit that someone we love could really be struggling with simple or routine tasks.”

-Taking a patient to a memory center or physician may require some convincing, but the rewards are worthwhile.
+Taking a patient to a memory center or physician may require some convincing, but the rewards can be worthwhile.
 Physicians can outline a treatment plan that may not require any medication.

 There are also exercises that can be recommended to increase the ability for remembering.
-“With every patient, we search for options to help retain their independence for as long as possible,” says Dr. Coda.
+“With every patient, we search for options to help retain their independence for as long as possible,” Dr. Coda says.
 “We are searching to find the best ways to help your loved ones continue their life as normally as possible.

 About the Author